Corps Altsachsen Dresden: Post-war reconstitution and return to Dresden

 After the war, the fraternity was reconstituted at the University of Cologne in 1950 and soon fused with the smaller Corps Gothia Dresden in 1953.
 Originally located in Köln-Lindenthal, Altsachsen soon moved to Köln-Marienburg, where it stayed until the Iron Curtain collapsed.
 During the Soviet dictatorship in East Germany, fraternities abiding by free will and common consensus were again not allowed to exist as they could not be controlled by the Socialist Party.
 Following Germany's reunification in 1989, the fraternity returned to Dresden in 1994 with the aid of the Blaues Kartell, a circle of four like-minded fraternities that Altsachsen had joined in 1993.
 The Blaues Kartell today includes the Corps Saxo-Thuringia München in Munich, Corps Hannoverania in Hanover and Corps Berlin in Berlin.
 In 1997, the Corps Altsachsen transitioned its headquarters to its newly remodeled fraternity house on Weissbachstreet 1, right in the middle of the Campus of the Dresden University of Technology, thereby reconnecting with its traditional roots.

 Today

 The fraternity is known for its strong commitment to the university and its rhetoric traditions as well as lavish social events.
 Among these are regular boat parties on Dresden's steam boats as well as traditional balls allowing the Corps brothers to enjoy waltz, Latin or many other forms of ballroom dance.
 Many of these events are not limited to the region of Dresden, as there are several trips per year to other cities.

+Symbols

+The fraternity's motto is Litteris et amicitiae!.
+Its colors are white, green, and gold.
+Its publication is Altsachsen-Mitteilungen.